 Cultural Anthropology in Heidelberg

-The research and teaching activities at the Institute of Anthropology in Heidelberg focus on Mainland and Insular Southeast Asia.
+The research priorities of the discipline are non-European countries; at the Institute of Anthropology in Heidelberg the regional focus is on Southeast Asia.
+Here, an emphasis is placed on theoretical approaches.